elaforge/karya/doc/INSTALL.md

 bunch of extra dependencies.
 First you need more non-haskell dependencies.
 Get the -dev versions as usual:

-    - faust
+- faust - you probably need the git version, distro version is likely too old
 - libsamplerate
 - libsndfile

 Turn on `enableIm` in `Local.ShakeConfig`, and add a bunch more haskell deps: